Starting by the HH bridge

 Lemonweir River - Main Branch:

 • Funnel Road to 2nd Ave: 1.2 miles.
-Very channelized and straight.
-Maybe 3 logjams.
+Highly channelized and straight with about 3 logjams.

 • River Road to 6th Ave: 5.4 miles.
-Probably doable but there are a lot of logjams.
+Likely navigable, but expect a high volume of logjams.

 • 6th Ave to 37th Street Landing: 4.4 miles.
-This is occasionally paddled but does have some logjams.
-Definitely a future trip.
+Occasionally paddled but contains several logjams.

 Lemonweir River - East Fork:

 • Hwy 173 to Dove Ave: 0.9 miles.
-Very open and sandy with countless small sandbars.
-Good prospect.
+A lovely, open leg with clear red water and numerous small sandbars.
+Includes one minor, easy portage.

 • Hwy 21 to East/South Fork Confluence: 0.3 miles.
-Maybe 2-3 logjams.
+Expect 2-3 logjams.

 Lemonweir River - South Fork:

-• Butts Park/Lake Tomah to Forbes Road 4.5 miles.
+• Butts Park/Lake Tomah to Forbes Road: 4.5 miles.

 • Butts Park to Lake Tomah Dam: 0.2 miles.
-A short paddle on Lake Tomah to reach the dam.
-Lake Tomah is a nice lake but nothing special.
+A quick paddle across Lake Tomah to reach the spillway.

 • Memorial Park to Tomah Dog Park: 0.6 miles.
-A mostly open and pleasant stretch...but there is one large logjam that was a very difficult portage.
+Mostly pleasant and open, though one large logjam requires a very difficult portage.

 • Tomah Dog Park to Forbes Road: 2.5 miles.
-The first half contains many logjams, some of which are difficult portages.
-The second half is mostly open but does require two logjam portages.
+The first half is heavily obstructed; the second half is more open but still requires two logjam portages.

-• Forbes Road to County Hwy N: 6.1 miles.
-A future trip.
+• Forbes Road to County N: 6.9 miles.

 • Excelsior Ave to East/South Fork Confluence: 0.5 miles.
-Likely countless logjams.
+Likely riddled with countless logjams.

 Trip Map